 As a lecturer at ECA and other art colleges, Ruth has taught a wide range of art and design-related subjects and currently teaches across all the undergraduate and postgraduate courses in the School of Art.
 She is course organiser of the Second Year Visual Culture course Art Now.
 Practices, theories and institutionswhich – in addition to students in the School of Art ─ is attended by students from across the university.
 Specialist undergraduate courses developed by Ruth include the history and theory of photography; postmodern, postcolonial and identity theories in relation to art and, more recently, narrative in contemporary art.

 The juncture of art practice and visual culture discourses are at the centre of Ruth’s research.
 Her teaching and research are closely intertwined.
 Since 1998 her artistic practice has involved printmaking and installation.
 Her critical and theoretical concerns in turn have been informed by her artistic practice.
 The notion of ‘repetition as difference’ serves as a practical and poetic metaphor for this interweaving of a multi-dimensionally understood ‘practice’ and ‘theory’ relationship.
 Ruth is particularly interested in contributing to the development of a critical discourse on print media in the context of contemporary art.

-Her academic writing and art criticism has explored a range of concepts and themes affiliated with contemporary cultural and aesthetic practices, especially in relation to prints/printmaking.
+Ruth's academic writing and art criticism have explored a range of concepts and themes affiliated with contemporary cultural and aesthetic practices, especially in relation to prints/printmaking.
 These include: